felixbuenemann/gs_pdf_utils/README.md

 This gem provides some simple pdf utilities based on Ghostscript.

-Currently it provides methods for detecting pdf files by magic, counting pdf pages and extracting single or all pages from a pdf.
+Currently it provides methods for detecting pdf files by magic, counting pdf pages and extracting a single, all or a range of pages from a pdf.

 It is less resource hungry and faster than eg. pdftk or imagemagick for the tasks provided.